 - Communication Is Not Limited to Words

 When an artist says that their artwork has no meaning – the no meaning – is their meaning.
 All human activity has some meaning.
 Just being near someone has a meaning, even if that person is sitting silently.

-When you are silently sitting next to someone, the silence is also a message.
-Many times silence can be a more powerful message than if someone speaks.
+Silence is also a message when you are silently sitting next to someone.
+Many times, silence can be a more powerful message than if someone speaks.

-When a person sits quietly next to you, your subconscious starts to create a message.
-Depending on the person’s situation, you may start to think of that person as rude, shy, quiet, unfriendly, or stupid.
+Your subconscious creates a message when a person sits quietly next to you.
+Depending on the person’s situation, you may think of that person as rude, shy, quiet, unfriendly, or stupid.

-The same is true with art; when we are told a piece of art has no meaning, we subconsciously create a message in our minds.
-We may sit there and view the art, but our subconscious mind will derive a meaning for the work of art.
-In other words, we will see the art as our subconscious views the art.
+The same is true with art; when we are told a piece has no meaning, we subconsciously create a message.
+We may sit there and view the art, but our subconscious mind will derive meaning from the work of art.
+In other words, we will see art as our subconscious views the art.

-We will also take what we know or have experienced and put that into our art viewing.
-Maybe the art is a blue and yellow spot on a piece of canvas.
+We will also put what we know or have experienced into our art viewing.
+Maybe the art is a blue and yellow spot on a canvas.
 Those blue and yellow spots may remind us and speak to us about blue skies and yellow flowers.

 It may remind them of the Swedish flags, which are blue and yellow.
 For others, their childhood home had a blue door with a yellow bucket outside the door – so they see that in the blue and yellow canvas.
 All these are our subconscious giving meaning to the art because of our experiences, memories, or knowledge.

 Even when artists say they are rebelling against the establishment and refuse to place a meaning on their art, that act of rebellion is the meaning; even artistic rebellion has a meaning.

 All human activity has meaning.
 As human beings, our minds are programmed to look for and find the meaning – even if the meaning is not apparent.
 Just by human nature, our subconscious will make an artistic interpretation.